THE MUDDLE FAMILIES

 Chart of William & Ann Muddle’s Family

-William Muddle married Ann Tullett at St Mary’s Church in Reigate on 19 December 1874.
-William was then a carpenter living at Doods Road in Reigate and Ann was living at St Mary’s Road in Reigate.
-William and Ann lived at Reigate where they had four children.
-In the census of 3 April 1881 they were living at Doods Road in Reigate with two of their children and William was still working as a carpenter.
+In the census of 3 April 1881 William and Ann were living at Doods Road in Reigate with two of their children and William was still working as a carpenter.
 In 1889 when their fourth child was born they were living at 44 Homesdale Road in Reigate.
 Then in the census of 5 April 1891 they were living at 34 Nutley Lane in Reigate with their four children, and William was continuing to work as a carpenter.
 In the Kelly’s Directory of 1895 William was recorded as living at 31 Doods Road.
 William was described as a carpenter when he was granted administration of his mother’s estate in 1899, and he was still a carpenter when his son Frederick married at the beginning of 1901.

 Then two months later in the census of 31 March 1901 they were living at 32 Nutley Lane in Reigate and William was now a beer retailer working on his own account.
-Living with them was their youngest son, together with William’s sister, Fanny Howard, who was working as William’s assistant, and Ann’s widowed mother, Anne Tullett.
+Living with them was their youngest son, Albert, together with William’s sister Fanny Howard, who was working as William’s assistant, and Ann’s widowed mother, Anne Tullett.
 32 Nutley Lane was the Prince of Wales public house, which had been 24 Nutley Lane before the street was renumbered late in the 19th century, and William would have taken over as licensee there from his widowed mother when she died in 1899.
-The 1902 edition of Kelly’s Directory of Surrey listed William as being a beer retailer at 32 Nutley Lane in Reigate, and when his son Albert married in 1912 he was still a publican at 32 Nutley Lane.
+The 1902 edition of Kelly’s Directory of Surrey listed William as being a beer retailer at 32 Nutley Lane in Reigate.

 By the time of the 1913 edition of Kelly’s Directory of Surrey William's son William Henry had taken over as the beer retailer at 32 Nutley Lane, and William and Ann had retired to a house called Avon Lodge that had been built for them on the Coast Road at Pevensey Bay near Eastbourne in Sussex.
 The 1915 edition of Kelly's Directory of Sussex listed William Muddle as living on the Coast Road at Pevensey Bay.
 Ann died at Avon Lodge on 4 April 1931 at the age of 78, and she was buried with her daughter Ethel in grave U7113 of Reigate Cemetery on 9 April 1931.
 Probate of Ann's will, which valued her effects at £1155, was granted on 5 June 1931 by London Probate Registry to her sons William and Frederick.
 Seventeen years later William died in South-East Surrey registration district on 11 February 1948, at the grand age of 98, and he was buried with his wife and daughter in grave U7113 of Reigate Cemetery on 14 February 1948.